maninekkalapudi/dataengineeringbyexamples/Hadoop/HDFS/hdfs_commands.md

 Below mentioned are some options we could use with `ls` to display the results in the way we need.

+3.        hadoop fs -ls -S <hdfs_path>

+![hadoop fs -ls -S](./mdimages/hdfs_commands/hadoop_fs_ls_S_op.jpg)

 - `-S` option displays the files/directories according to the size.
 Largest file first

-3.        hadoop fs -ls -S <hdfs_path>

-![hadoop fs -ls -S](./mdimages/hdfs_commands/hadoop_fs_ls_S_op.jpg)

-The column before the date column shows the size of the data in KBs.
+- The column before the date column shows the size of the data in KBs.

 4.        hadoop fs -ls -S -h <hdfs_path>

-`-h` option is used to display the size in human redable format(like KB, MB and GB)

 ![hadoop fs -ls -S -h](./mdimages/hdfs_commands/hadoop_fs_ls_S_h_op.jpg)

+`-h` option is used to display the size in human redable format(like KB, MB and GB etc.)

 5.        hadoop fs -ls -R <hdfs_path>